 Revisions to Chapter IV of SOLAS may be expected, along with revised resolutions and circulars that support Chapter IV.
 Chapter IV may become strictly goal-based, with more detailed solutions contained in one or more Resolutions, or perhaps a Code as has been done with SOLAS Chapters II-2 and III.

-Impact analysis and evaluation of cost implications resulting from amendments to legislation, administration changes, and modernization of the facilities and technologies within the GMDSS need to be undertaken.
+Impact analysis and evaluation of cost implications resulting from amendments to legislation, administrative changes, and modernization of the facilities and technologies within the GMDSS need to be undertaken.

 Benefits